vstinner/unicode_book/good_practices.rst

  * array of 16 bits unsigned integers with :ref:`surrogate pairs
    <surrogates>`, :ref:`UTF-16 <utf16>`: full Unicode range

-UCS-4 strings use two times more memory than UCS-2 strings, but there are able to store non-BMP character.
-UTF-16 is a compromise between UCS-2 and UCS-4, but it has disadvantages.
+UCS-4 strings use twice as much memory than UCS-2 strings, but are able to store non-BMP character.
+UTF-16 is a compromise between UCS-2 and UCS-4, but has its disadvantages.

 UTF-16 strings are not exactly character strings, because their length is the number of UTF-16 words, and not the number of characters.
 For :ref:`BMP <bmp>` characters, the length is the same, but not for non-BMP characters.
-For example, U+10FFFF is one character, but it is encoded as 2 UTF-16 words: U+DBFF and U+DFFF (a :ref:`surrogate pair <surrogates>`).
+For example, U+10FFFF is one character, but it is encoded as two UTF-16 words: U+DBFF and U+DFFF (a :ref:`surrogate pair <surrogates>`).
 Getting the nth character in such string has a complexity of :math:`O(n)`, whereas it has a complexity of :math:`O(1)` for UCS-2 and UCS-4 strings.